UCI-GDIM31/w0-setup-check-in-w4h009/README.md

 ### Development

 1. Programming (any languages/ frameworks)
+Some C#, mainly java and python

 2. Game development (any engine)
+Unity

 3. Unity
+Minimal but am familiar with some basic things
 ### Programming & Game Development Concepts

 For the next questions, a programming or game development concept is presented: